MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 Data in MIM is synced and always updated from its connected data source.
 When an object is deleted in target, the object's data in MIM can be maintained for purposes of security investigation.
 Object Deletion is configured per connected data source rules or rule extension(code) and/or Object deletion rules.

 ### Synchronization Service
-Synchronization Service as many ways to handle data or delete data depending on business processes.
-To help understand, below are some articles to help understand options on deleting and updating attributes:
+Synchronization Service has many ways to handle data or delete data depending on business processes.
+For more information on options for deleting and updating attributes, see:

 - [Understanding Deprovisioning](/archive/technet-wiki/1270.understanding-deprovisioning-in-fim)
 - [Using Rules Extensions](https://msdn.microsoft.com/library/windows/desktop/ms698810(v=vs.100).aspx)